MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/jsonstore/ios/index.md

 ### Sample usage
 1. From a **Command-line** window, navigate to the project's root folder and run the command: `mfpdev app register`.
 2. The sample uses the `JSONStoreAdapter` contained in the Adapters Maven project.
-Use either Maven or MobileFirst CLI to [build and deploy the adapter](../../../adapters/creating-adapters/).
+Use either Maven, MobileFirst CLI or your IDE of choice to [build and deploy the adapter](../../../adapters/creating-adapters/).
 4. Import the project to Xcode, and run the sample by clicking the **Run** button.